-Grade Performance Expectation (PE) DCI 5-PS3-1.
-Use models to describe that energy in animals' food (used for body repair, growth, and PS3.D motion, and to maintain body warmth) was once energy from the sun.
-1 LS1.C 4-LS1-1.
-Construct an argument that plants and animals have internal and external structures that 1 51 Δ 5 function to support survival, growth, behavior, and reproduction.
-LOT.A 5 3-LS3-1.
+Grade Performance Expectation (PE) DCI 5 5-PS3-1.
+Use models to describe that energy in animals' food (used for body repair, growth, and PS3.D ' motion, and to maintain body warmth) was once energy from the sun.1 LS1.C 4-LS1-1.
+Construct an argument that plants and animals have internal and external structures that LS1.A function to support survival, growth, behavior, and reproduction.
+3-LS3-1.
 Analyze and interpret data to provide evidence that plants and animals have traits LS3.A inherited from parents and that variation of these traits exists in a group of similar organisms.
 LS3.B 3-LS4-1.
-Analyze and interpret data from fossils to provide evidence of the organisms and 154 4 environments in which they lived long ago.
-L04.A MS-LS1-3.
-Use argument supported by evidence for how the body is a system of interacting sub- LS1 A systems composed of groups of cells.
-201.77 MS-LS1-5.
-Construct a scientific explanation based on evidence for how environmental and LS1 B 8 genetic factors influence the growth of organisms.
-201.0 Ŭ MS-LS2-1.
-Analyze and interpret data to provide evidence for the effects of resource availability on 1 S2 A organisms and populations of organisms in an ecosystem.
-202 MS-LS2-3.
-Develop a model to describe the cycling of matter and flow of energy among living and LS2 B non-living parts of an ecosystem.
-202.5 HS-LS2-2.
+Analyze and interpret data from fossils to provide evidence of the organisms and LS4.A environments in which they lived long ago.
+8 MS-LS1-3.
+Use argument supported by evidence for how the body is a system of interacting subsystems composed of groups of cells.
+LS1.A MS-LS1-5.
+Construct a scientific explanation based on evidence for how environmental and LS1.B genetic factors influence the growth of organisms.
+MS-LS2-1.
+Analyze and interpret data to provide evidence for the effects of resource availability on LS2.A organisms and populations of organisms in an ecosystem.
+LOZ.A MS-LS2-3.
+Develop a model to describe the cycling of matter and flow of energy among living and LS2.B non-living parts of an ecosystem.
+HS HS-LS2-2.
 Use mathematical representations to support and revise explanations based on LS2.A evidence about factors affecting biodiversity and populations in ecosystems of different scales.
 HS-LS3-1.
-Ask questions to clarify relationships about the role of DNA and chromosomes in LS3.A HS coding the instructions for characteristic traits passed from parents to offspring.
+Ask questions to clarify relationships about the role of DNA and chromosomes in LS3.A coding the instructions for characteristic traits passed from parents to offspring.
 LS1.A HS-LS4-1.
-Communicate scientific information that common ancestry and biological evolution are I S4 A supported by multiple lines of empirical evidence.
-204.77 HS-LS4-3.
-Apply concepts of statistics and probability to support explanations that organisms with LS4.B an advantageous heritable trait tend to increase in proportion to organisms lacking this trait.
+Communicate scientific information that common ancestry and biological evolution are LS4.A supported by multiple lines of empirical evidence.
+HS-LS4-3.
+Apply concepts of statistics and probability to support explanations that organisms with LS4.B - X - X - X - X - X - X - X - X - X - X an advantageous heritable trait tend to increase in proportion to organisms lacking this trait.
 LS4.C